kitizz/nutmeg/README.md

 }
 ```

-Using the [Python bindings](, data can be plotted like so:
+Using the [Python bindings](https://github.com/kitizz/pynutmeg), data can be plotted like so:

 ```python
 import pynutmeg